- The Fiscal

 The United States has one of the highest costs of healthcare in the world.
-In 2021, U.S. healthcare spending reached $4.3 trillion, which averages to about $12,900 per person.
-By comparison, the average cost of healthcare per person in other wealthy countries is only about half as much.
+In 2022, U.S. healthcare spending reached $4.5 trillion, which averages to $13,493 per person.
+By comparison, the average cost of healthcare per person in other wealthy countries is less than half as much.
 While the COVID-19 pandemic exacerbated the trend in rising healthcare costs, such spending has been increasing long before COVID-19 began.
-Relative to the size of the economy, healthcare costs have increased over the past few decades, from 5 percent of GDP in 1960 to 18 percent in 2021.
+Relative to the size of the economy, healthcare costs have increased over the past few decades, from 5 percent of GDP in 1962 to 17 percent in 2022.

 Generally, healthcare spending can be thought of as a function of price (dollars charged for healthcare services) and utilization (the amount of services used).
 There are several underlying factors that can increase price and utilization, thereby boosting spending on healthcare.
 The most notable of those factors are an aging population and healthcare prices.

-The share of the U.S. population age 65 and over has increased significantly over the past several years, rising from 13 percent in 2010 to 16 percent in 2021.
-Furthermore, that number is projected to continue climbing – reaching 20 percent by 2030.
+The share of the U.S. population age 65 and over has increased over the past several years, rising from 14 percent in 2012 to 17 percent in 2022.
+Furthermore, that number is projected to continue climbing – reaching 21 percent by 2032.
 Since people age 65 and over, on average, spend more on healthcare than any other age group, growth in the number of older Americans is expected to increase total healthcare costs over time.

 Furthermore, as individuals turn 65, they will become eligible for Medicare, and the number of enrollees in the program — 65 million in 2022 — will grow substantially.
 The increase in enrollment is expected to significantly increase the cost of Medicare over time.
 In fact, the Congressional Budget Office projects that Medicare spending will nearly double over the next 30 years relative to the size of the economy — growing from 3.1 percent of GDP in 2023 to 5.5 percent by 2053.

 Prices are another significant driver of healthcare spending in the United States; the cost of healthcare services typically grow faster than the cost of other goods and services in the economy.
-In the past 20 years, the Consumer Price Index for All Urban Consumers (CPI-U) for all items — the average change in prices paid by urban consumers for various goods and services — has grown at an average of 2.5 percent per year while the CPI for medical care has grown at an average rate of 3.2 percent per year.
+In the past 20 years, the Consumer Price Index for All Urban Consumers (CPI-U) for all items — the average change in prices paid by urban consumers for various goods and services — has grown at an average of 2.6 percent per year while the CPI-U for medical care has grown at an average rate of 3.1 percent per year.
 Over the past two years or so, however, the CPI-U for medical care has been lower than the overall CPI-U. In addition to historically high levels of overall inflation, analysts point to wage increases for health workers and delays in observable price increases, due to healthcare prices being set in advance, as possible reasons for that trend.

 There are many possible reasons for that increase in healthcare prices: